run2go/DroneController/README.md

 ![HUD](DroneControllerHUD.png)

 # DroneController
-Object Controller using LSL with RayCasting to determine Target Vectors.
+Object Controller using LSL with RayCasting to determine Target Vectors.<br>
 Allows a rotating polygon resting pattern that dynamically adapts to the amount of Drones rezzed in the world.

 ## Setup
 | Step | Description |